JuliaMolSim/Molly.jl/docs/src/docs.md

 ## Analysis

 Molly contains some tools for analysing the results of simulations.
-The available analysis functions are:
+Functions that may be useful for analysis include:
 - [`visualize`](@ref)
 - [`rdf`](@ref)
 - [`distances`](@ref)